 For multiple constraints, i.e. $h(x)$ is a vector of $q$ constraint functions such that $h(x) = [h_1(x), h_2(x), \dots, h_q(x)]^{\top}$, one can construct a barrier state for each constraint, interpreting the inequality in the safety condition \eqref{eq: safety condition} element-wise.
 Nonetheless, a single barrier state can be constructed to represent multiple constraints.

-Let us assume that for some of the $q$ constraints, we would like to form a single BaS for $p \leq q$ constraints.
-One can determine the aggregated safety function $\textbf{h}$ by working out
+Suppose we wish to aggregate $p$ of the $q$ constraints to form a single BaS.
+One can determine an aggregated safety function $\textbf{h}$ by working out

-and then derive a single barrier state as shown earlier according to \eqref{eq: barrier states dynamics (z)}.
-Another equivalent method, but perhaps one that involves a little more complicated derivation, is to define a barrier function for each constraint, define the aggregated barrier function as the summation over all the barrier functions and then derive the barrier state, as we showed in \cite{Almubarak2021SafetyEC}.
+and then derive a single barrier state as described earlier in \eqref{eq: barrier states dynamics (z)}.
+An equivalent method, but perhaps one that involves a little more complicated derivation, is to define a barrier function for each constraint, define the aggregated barrier function as the summation over all the barrier functions and then derive the barrier state, as we showed in \cite{Almubarak2021SafetyEC}.

-Creating a single BaS is favorable in many applications and helps avoiding adding many nonlinear state equations to the safety embedded model which may increase the complexity of the new control design problem.
-A single BaS that represents different constraints, however, may be highly nonlinear, leading to a more complex design of safety embedded control.
-Additionally, some flexibility on choosing design parameters for different constraints, such as penalizations of the barrier states in the case of optimal control or tuning how conservative each constraint is, will be lost since we will have only one barrier state.
-It is important to mention that in some problems, one could represent multiple constraints with one function $h(x)$ defining the safe set and then construct a single BaS.
-This trade-off is a problem dependent and therefore it is up to the control designer to determine.
+Creating a single BaS is often desirable, as it avoids introducing multiple nonlinear state variables into the safety embedded model, which could otherwise increase the complexity of control design.
+However, aggregating multiple constraints into a single BaS may introduce strong nonlinearities, potentially complicating control design.
+Additionally, one loses flexibility in assigning different design parameters to individual constraints—for example, in weighting penalty terms in an optimal control formulation or tuning the conservativeness of each constraint independently.
+It is worth noting that in some cases, a single function $h(x)$ may naturally encode multiple constraints via a single safe set, in which case a single BaS is appropriate.
+This trade-off is problem-dependent and should be made at the discretion of the control designer.
 In \autoref{sec: Applications Examples}, we design a single BaS to represent multiple constraints for some applications and construct multiple ones in others to validate the proposed technique.